Eighty20/Analytics_template/README.md

 The different analysis scripts were created as a starting point.

-Because analytics can extend to nearly any use case I recommend starting from a base script and extendin its parts as you wish.
+Because analytics can extend to nearly any use case I recommend starting from a base script and extending its parts as you wish.

 For example you may start with
 - 04_modelling.rmd
   - 04_01_Splitting_data_and_class_balance.rmd

-## Example

-To illustrate how the workflow may be implemented I have setup a low weight example here;

-/example/